numlinalg/RLinearAlgebra.jl/docs/src/dev/design.md

 stability.

 ##### SolverError
-This is a structure that holds user-defined parameters for a progress estimation technique.
+This is a structure that holds user-controlled parameters for a progress estimation technique.
-For basic techniques like the residual where no user-defined parameters are required this will simply be an empty structure.
+For basic techniques like the residual where no user-controlled parameters are required this will simply be an empty structure.
 We have included an example of a `SolverError` structure for the residual computations.
 ```